yjyao/practical-python/Notes/03_Program_organization/02_More_functions.md

 ```

 To perform the proper selection, you have to map the selected column names to column indices in the file.
-That’s what this step is doing:
+That's what this step is doing:

 ```python
 >>> indices = [headers.index(colname) for colname in select ]